ednel17/Mulvariate-Analysis/README.md

 ## 🎯 Classmates Prepping for Exams

-Interactive study guides + practice exams with **live Stata code examples** you can interpret and run.
+Interactive study guides + practice exams with **live Stata code examples** you can interpret.
 Everything works directly in your browser.

 ## 📚 Available Resources